launchdarkly/sdk-test-harness/docs/service_spec.md

 ### Close client: `DELETE <URL of SDK client instance>`

+The test harness sends this request when it is finished using a specific client instance.
+The test service should use the appropriate SDK operation to shut down the client (normally this is called `Close` or `Dispose`).

 The response should be an empty 2xx response if successful, or 500 if the close operation returned an error (for SDKs where that is possible).

 #### Flush events